Addisonbean/gcmod/README.md

 ## How to use

-`gcmod -h` will give you an overview of the available subcommands.
+`gcmod --help` will give you an overview of the available subcommands.

 ```
 disasm     Disassemble the main DOL file from a ROM.